-Apple has already obsessed with us every year when a new major version of it is released MacOS, it will come to the package with us security restrictions.
-This is what happened these days, with the launch macos catalina (10.15) and Safari 13.0.2.
+Apple we have already become accustomed to that every year when a new major version of macOS, it will come to the package with us security restrictions.
+This is what happened these days, with the launch macOS Catalina (10.15) and Safari 13.0.2.

 The new version of Safari has come with extra protection, doing safer web browsing and holding users away from virus web pages.
 Safari automatically blocks access to suspicious web pages, as Google Chrome has done for a long time.
 However, from our tests, suspicious web pages blocked on Safari are allowed by Google Chrome.
 It seems that the verification algorithms and the blacklist databases differ.

-Also with “DExceptional Website Warning“There are also marked web addresses that offer download applications malware software or contain links to others web pages and virus applications.
-As a parenthesis, the term "malware"Is used for a wide range of malicious software applications: viruses, trojan horses, worm, rootkits, backdoors, evasion, ransomware and others.
+Also with “DExceptional Website Warning"The web addresses that offer applications for download are also marked malware software or contain links to others web pages and virus applications.
+By the way, the term "malware"It is used for a wide range of malicious software applications: viruses, trojan horses, worm, rootkits, backdoors, evasion, ransomware and others.

-When you encounter this warning when accessing a webpage, it is good to press the "Go Back" or to Close the tabthe window in which it is opened.
+When you encounter this warning when accessing a web page, it is good to press the button "Go Back" or to Close the tabthe window in which it is opened.

-Apple still leaves a variant of bypass, which we do not recommend and we do not recommend either.
+Apple however, it also leaves a bypass option, which we do not recommend and we do not recommend either.

-How to get over the "Deceptive Website Warning" bypass restriction from Safari / macOS Catalina
+How to bypass the "Deceptive Website Warning" bypass in Safari / macOS Catalina

-If we press "Show Details", The dialog box will expand and information will be displayed with additional links to better understand why this restriction appeared.
-It is good that Apple has added one there link to report an error (report an error).
+If we press "Show Details", The dialog box will expand and information will be displayed with additional links to better understand why this restriction occurred.
+It's good that Apple added there and a link to report an error (report an error).
 It is possible that from a mistake a site may be reported as a virus, though sailing on it is safe and it does not contain anything that could endanger the personal or financial data of the visitors nor the integrity of the system / device from which it is accessed.